NorbertKlockiewicz/NorbertKlockiewicz/README.md

 ### Hello there 👋

-I am a Full-stack developer working @ Intelligent Solutions AT.
-I am also studying Computer Science and Intelligent Systems @ AGH University of Science and Technology
+I am a Software Engineer @ SWM, also 4th year student @ AGH

-Currently I am working on: https://backend.homewrk.org/ and an unpublished application with mini-games created with react native